ericavmorris/beginner-py-sorting-hat/README.md

 <h4>4. specialis-revelio-sort (this was a try, i know)</h4>
-Now that we have our program adding up the inputs for house in which we belong, we want to add a sorting method so the program knows when to rank one house over the other.
+Now that we have our program adding up the inputs for the house in which we belong, we want to add a sorting method so the program knows when to rank one house over the other.

 If the user has 3 inputs for Hufflepuff and 1 input for Gryffindor, then we want to return Hufflepuff over Gryffindor.</p>